A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · You can use dialogue from the episodes, as long as you do not simply rewrite the whole episode.
 As the dialogue is copyright material, this MUST be acknowledged with episode title and the name of the writer(s).

 · A Mary Sue is a type of original character created by a writer.
-Normally a female (although there are many cases of male Mary Sues, often called ‘Marty Stew’), she is the best at everything (best pilot, best agent, the most beautiful, the most intelligent, etc.), even better than the hero, to whom she’s either related or in a relationship with.
-A main character of the series might get killed to allow the Mary Sue to ‘take her place’.
-The Mary Sue then takes centre stage in the story, instead of the hero.
+Normally a female (although there are many cases of male Mary Sues, often called ‘Marty Stew’), she is described by her creator as the best at everything (best pilot, best agent, the most beautiful, the most intelligent, etc.), even better than the hero, to whom she’s either related or in a relationship with.
+Fan fiction writers sometimes kill a main character of the series to allow the Mary Sue to ‘take her place’.
+Often, the Mary Sue takes centre stage in the story, instead of the hero.
 There are many variants, and we suggest you read this page (http://en.wikipedia.org/wiki/Mary_Sue) to have a better understanding of this type of character.
-Mary Sues are to be avoided as much as possible; although there are some cases of very interesting Mary Sues, these are few and far between.
+Mary Sues are to be avoided as much as possible; however, please note that there are some cases of very interesting Mary Sues, but these are few and far between.

-· In any case, when you write a story, canon characters must be prominently featured, and must not be eclipsed by an original character of your own creation, even if the latter has a certain importance.
+· In any case, when you write a story, that does not mean you must not create an original character of a certain importance.
+However, canon characters must be prominently featured, and must not be eclipsed by an original character of your own creation.

 When you submit a story, you must generally include the following with your text: